awsdocs/amazon-api-gateway-developer-guide/doc_source/models-mappings.md

 The payload can have a *data model* according to the [JSON schema draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04)\.
 You must define the model in order to have API Gateway to generate a SDK or to enable basic request validation for your API\.
 You do not have to define any model to create a mapping template\.
 However, a model can help you create a template because API Gateway will generate a template blueprint based on a provided model\.

-**Note**
-In addition to [JSON schema draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04), API Gateway supports some extended keywords, such as the `additionalProperties` keyword, described in [Understanding the JSON Schema](https://json-schema.org/understanding-json-schema/reference/object.html), which can be used with request validation to invalidate requests that contain additional properties\.

  The section explains how to map the API request and response payload using models and mapping templates\.

 **Topics**